Property Management Business Plan

 Management Team

-[Company Name]’s most valuable asset is the expertise and experience of its founder, [Founder’s Name].
+[Property Management Business Name]’s most valuable asset is the expertise and experience of its founder, [Founder’s Name].
 [First name] has been a licensed real estate broker in [state] since [year].
-He specialized in rentals for 7 years and in real estate sales for the next 3 years, He was a consistent top broker before he decided to start a property management firm of his own.
+He specialized in rentals for 7 years and in real estate sales for the next 3 years.
+He was a consistent top broker before he decided to start a property management firm of his own.

 Success Factors

-- [Company Name] will fill a specific market niche in the growing community it is entering.
-In addition, it received extremely positive feedback from the community saying that they explicitly want to utilize the expertise of [Company Name]’s licensed property managers.
+- [Property Management Business Name] will fill a specific niche in the local property management market.
+In addition, it received extremely positive feedback from the community, saying that they explicitly want to utilize the expertise of [Company Name]’s licensed property managers.

 - The location is in an economically vibrant area where new home sales are on the rise and turnover in homes and rentals often occurs due to the upward mobility of residents.